 It’s a favorite!
 Over the years, I have combined several recipes to come up with what we love.
 When company and the girls’ friends during the school lunch hour ask for the recipe so their moms can make it, you just know you’ve got a hit.

 Last night we tried cupcake chicken pot pie.
 It was our meal but could be a delicious finger food for a party!

 That is Will’s contribution.
 Meg assembled them for our last night’s dinner.
 First she sprayed the muffin tins and didn’t skimp.
 That was important so you can get the pies out without tearing them up.

 She gently rolled out the pie crust to about 1/8 of an inch.
-It should not be thin as the filling will seep through.
+It should not be thin but about 1/8th of an inch to prevent the filling to seep through the filling will seep through.
 She cut the pie dough into squares wider than the individual cup and tucked them into the pan with the edge higher than the sides.
 Though she used made from scratch crust, store bought works too.

 When filling each cup she let some of the sauce drain out through a slotted spoon.
 For the cupcake pies, the filling should be fairly thick.
 She then drizzled a little on the top.
 Using the extra dough pieces for tiny trims for the top is cute too.
 Hint…it can give you an indication of the over all crust doneness.